USS Porter (DDG-78): 2012 collision

 On 12 August 2012, Porter collided with MV Otowasan, an oil tanker, near the Strait of Hormuz.
 The collision ripped a 3 × 3 m hole in the starboard side of the destroyer, forcing her to Jebel Ali, Dubai for repairs.
 No one on either ship was injured.
 Initially Naval Forces Central Command did not provide details about the collision, saying that it was under investigation.
 Porter's captain, Commander Martin Arriola, was subsequently removed from command of the ship and replaced by Commander Dave Richardson.
 On 12 October 2012, Porter rejoined Carrier Strike Group 12 for its transit through the Suez Canal following temporary repairs to the ship costing $700,000.
 Later repairs were budgeted at a cost of nearly $50 million.

 Naval Station Rota

 On 30 April 2015, Porter arrived at Naval Station Rota, Spain.
-Naval Station Rota is Porters new permanent homeport.
-Porter joins three other US destroyers at Rota.
-These four ships are assigned to the United States Sixth Fleet, and will conduct ballistic missile defense patrols in the Mediterranean Sea in support of Commander, US Sixth Fleet's mission.
+Naval Station Rota would be Porter's permanent homeport for the next seven years.
+Porter joined three other US destroyers at Rota.
+These four ships were assigned to the United States Sixth Fleet, and conducted ballistic missile defense patrols in the Mediterranean Sea in support of Commander, US Sixth Fleet's mission.